The State of Biodiversity in Hertfordshire

 As well as the positive impact a multitude of green areas has on the environment, it also facilitates suitable habitat locations for a variety of wildlife species.
 Among the selection of animals present in Hertfordshire are European protected species such as bats.
-However, as several core pieces of legislation insist on protected species avoiding harm, a bat survey undertaken by an expert ecologist would be required before a land development on a site that could house bats is given the go ahead.
+However, as several core pieces of legislation insist on protected species avoiding harm, a bat survey undertaken by an expert ecologist would be required before a land development on development sites that could house local bats is given the go-ahead.

 From the 18 bat species present in the UK, ten are often spotted in Hertfordshire including the common pipistrelle bat (Pipistrellus pipistrellus), soprano pipistrelle bat (Pipistrellus pygmaeus) and Nathusius’ pipistrelle bat (Pipistrellus nathusii), Barbastelle bat (Barbastella barbastellus), brown long-eared bat (Plecotus auritus), Daubenton’s bat (Myotis daubentonii), Leisler’s bat (Nyctalus leisleri), Natterer’s bat (Myotis nattereri), Noctule bat (Nyctalus noctula) and Serotine bat (Eptesicus serotinus).

-Although extremely rare in the county, there have also been a small number of reports of Brandt’s bats (Myotis brandtii) and whiskered bats (myotis mystacinus) spotted in Hertfordshire.
+Although extremely rare in the county, there have also been a small number of reports of the Brandt’s bat (Myotis brandtii) and whiskered bat (myotis mystacinus) spotted in Hertfordshire.

 Local Bat Protection Measures